raspberrypilearning/silly-reminder/en/step_1.md

 ### Upgrade your project

-You can upgrade your hobby selector by:
+You can upgrade your silly reminder by:

 + Adding more silly poses so you can have a wider range to choose from.
++